 - Close all doors behind you.

 - Activate the fire alarm signal by pulling the manual 'pull station.'

 - Telephone Mississauga Fire and Emergency Services via (911) from a safe location.

 - Exit the building and report and relevant information to Campus Safety or Mississauga Fire Department.

 When a fire or other emergency occurs in another area:

 - Initiate any pre-planned procedures for persons requiring assistance.

 - Check your designated search area, advising all persons in your area to promptly evacuate in a calm manner.

 - Shut down the following; hazardous laboratory equipment, processes, machinery and pressurized cylinders.

 - Check all meeting rooms and washrooms in your assigned area.
 Before entering any room, feel the doorknob for heat.
 Open the door slowly, if you feel pressure or a hot draft close the door and move on.
-Report the area to Campus Police or MFD when you reach you exit point.
+Report the area to Campus Safety or MFD when you reach you exit point.

 - If safe to do so, conduct second check of assigned area.